rontarrant/gtkDcoding/docs/_posts/2019-02-01-0006-position-a-window.md

 ---
-title: 0006 - Position a Window
+title: "0006: Position a Window"
 topic: window
 layout: post
 description: How to position a GTK Window - a D language tutorial.